antran1111/NinjaCV/images/cookie/readme.md

 ## It's a cookieeeeeeeeeeeee app!
-For eating cookies!
+For eating cookies, Selling cookies, taking selfies with your cookie!
 # Cookie Store
 This is a fun application I made to sell cookies for all the starbois out there that listen to the Weeknd.